InternetNZ/irma-setup/docs/running-on-docker.md

 ## mkcert for local development

-We run an nginx proxy for https and local development.
+We run a nginx proxy for https and local development.
 If you don't have valid certificates, you won't be able to use the application.
 Fortunately, creating valid certificates is easy!

 * Install [mkcert](https://github.com/FiloSottile/mkcert)